icub-training/material_modern-cpp/exercises/day01/markdown/02-advanced/advanced.md

     Add as many paragraphs as you like.

-[^4]: See in here what is a hottit-hole: <https://en.wikipedia.org/wiki/Hobbit#Lifestyle> "Hobbit lifestyles"
+[^4]: See in here what is a hobbit-hole: <https://en.wikipedia.org/wiki/Hobbit#Lifestyle> "Hobbit lifestyles"

 [^5]: How GitHub uses formulas: https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions